 It’s that time of year again.
-Rick Ruth has updated the 2018 PAX Index, aka Racer’s Theoretical Performance index, for autocross.
+Rick Ruth has updated the 2021 PAX Index, aka Racer’s Theoretical Performance index, for autocross.
 PAX is the SCCA’s system for comparing the performance of cars from different classes against each other.

-2018 PAX Index compared to 2017
+2021 PAX Index compared to 2020 (updated for XS changes)

-Additional information about the RTP/PAX index is available on the official page here: http://solotime.info/pax/rtp2018.html
+Additional information about the RTP/PAX index is available on the official page here: http://solotime.info/pax/

-Want to learn more about the car that has reset the PAX index the past two years in a row?
+Want to learn more about the car that has reset the PAX index the past few years in a row?
 Then check out the AutoXandTrack feature on the A-Mod car that is the fastest autocross car in the country.

 How is the RTP / PAX Index determined?